ruoqizhang0/ruoqizhang0/README.md

 - Convex and conic optimization
 - Heat transfer, fluid dynamics, and control
 - Scientific computing with MATLAB, Python, and Fortran
-- Machine learning and neural networks from first principles
+- Machine learning and neural networks

 ---